Beauty and the Missing Brains

-In 2010’s Miss USA pageant, many took a shine to winner Miss Michigan—half-Christian/half-Muslim Lebanese immigrant Rima Fakih—early on.
+In 2010’s Miss USA pageant, many took a shine early on to winner Miss Michigan—half-Christian, half-Muslim Lebanese immigrant Rima Fakih.
 She struggled just getting to the pageant, with financial troubles forcing her to sell her Ford. (“We still buy American,” she assured the crowd.)
-Then, during the evening gown competition, she tripped on her dress.
+Then, during the evening-gown competition, she tripped on her dress.
 It’s hard not to see Miss Michigan’s troubles as a metaphor for her home state, hit hard by the recession.
 Nevertheless, the raven-haired beauty managed to keep her chin up and win one for Detroit.

-Caitlin Upton, Miss Teen USA South Carolina 2007, is pretty, blond, and has a smile that could light up a room.
-Unfortunately, she was unable to break the stereotype of beauty pageant stock answers.
+Caitlin Upton, Miss Teen USA South Carolina 2007, is pretty and blonde and has a smile that could light up a room.
+Unfortunately, she was unable to break the stereotype of beauty-pageant stock answers.
 She gave one of the most awkward, inarticulate responses to ever grace the pageant microphone, as the evening’s emcee Mario Lopez stood by.
 When asked why she thought many Americans can’t point out the United States on a map, Upton gave a convoluted answer that touched on “South Africa,” “the Iraq,” and titled her fellow countrymen “U.S. Americans.”
 But in the end, after the timer buzzed, she assured us it was all “for our children.”

 Miss USA Falls at Miss Universe: Take One